Last Site Update: 20 July 2010 | Latest Version: 1.6.0

 Ok, now that your interpreter is configured, it is time to create a project.

-Project type: defines the set of interpreters that will be available for that project.
+Project type: Defines the kind of the interpreter to be used for that project.

 Interpreter: Defines which interpreter should be used for code-completion and default run configurations (note that you can still create a run configuration with a different interpreter).

-You may finish in this screen or go to the next, where you will be asked which projects are referenced from this one.
+You may finish in this screen or go to the next, where you will be asked which projects are referenced from this one (or have an additional step to create links to existing sources if you chose such option in the PYTHONPATH configuration).

 Referenced projects